Today, stepback covers remain widespread in romance. Many fans cherish them for the beauty they display (and hide).

 Oh, what the heck, here’s another popular Gadino cover.
 This whimsical piece is for Catherine Coulter‘s The Scottish Bride.

-It’s satisfying enough that the hero has the heroine placed over his shoulder as John Wayne would do to Maureen O’Hara in an old flick from the 1940s or 1950s.
+It’s satisfying enough to see the hero with the heroine slung over his shoulder as John Wayne would do to Maureen O’Hara in an old flick from the 1940s or 1950s.
 What’s fun about this–and many other covers–is the action in the background.
 There’s always something crazy going on in romance covers.

 Sometimes a very rare stepback makes the rounds, such as this one for Diana Gabaldon’s Outlander.